The Color of Things

 Based on the children’s book by Vivienne Shalom

-The Color of Things is written for a cast of 4W/3M with an optional ensemble.
-It is intended for adult or teen performers, with potential to be developed for younger actors.
+THE COLOR OF THINGS is a 60 minute show written for a cast of 4W/3M with an optional ensemble.
+It is intended for adult or teen performers, with potential to be developed for younger actors as well.

 demos